Mid-Atlantic gap: History

 Bomber Command did not refuse entirely to offer assistance against U-boats.
-From 14 January 1943 through May, they flew seven thousand sorties against the U-boat pens in Lorient, Brest, and St. Nazaire, at a cost of 266 aircraft and crews.
+From 14 January to May 1943, they flew 7,000 sorties against the U-boat pens in Lorient, Brest, and St. Nazaire, at a cost of 266 aircraft and crews.
 They accomplished no damage to the pens nor the submarines within them.
 Coastal Command strength never reached 266 VLRs.
-Missions flown against German U-boat building yards had similarly disappointing results.
+Raids against German U-boat building yards had similarly disappointing results.

-Aircraft also had an important indirect role, by preventing even the formation of wolf packs.
-They limited the places U-boats could attack in safety, and (by reducing the ability of shadowers to find and track convoys) made shipping harder to find, thereby reducing losses.
-This also helped escorts, by enabling them to deal with one U-boat at a time.
-Despite a willingness of RCAF aircraft to fly in (perennially bad) conditions off the Grand Banks Coastal Command would never have attempted, U-boats could trail convoys beginning very soon after departure from Halifax.
-Without air-to-surface vessel radar (ASV), the almost "perpetual fog of the Grand Banks also allowed pack operations to penetrate within a couple of hundred miles of Newfoundland, while aircraft patrolled harmlessly above", visual detection impossible.
+Aircraft also had an important indirect role by preventing the formation of wolf packs.
+They limited the places U-boats could attack in safety, and (by reducing the ability of shadowing U-boats to find and track convoys) made shipping harder to find, thereby reducing losses.
+This also helped the convoy escorts, by enabling them to deal with one U-boat at a time.
+Despite a willingness of Royal Canadian Air Force aircraft to fly in (perennially bad) conditions off the Grand Banks Coastal Command would never have attempted, U-boats could trail convoys beginning very soon after departure from Halifax.
+Without air-to-surface-vessel (ASV) radar, the almost "perpetual fog of the Grand Banks also allowed pack operations to penetrate within a couple of hundred miles of Newfoundland, while aircraft patrolled harmlessly above", and made visual detection impossible.